Corn production in the United States: Illinois

 The first corn varieties grown in Illinois were those obtained from local Indians or varieties brought to Illinois from the New England states.
 After the Civil War, varieties were developed which were adapted to the state's soils and climate, such as Reid's Yellow Dent.
-During the period of 1900–1905, there were 10,500,000 acres planted, with a decline to 8,862,000 acres in 1925–1930.
-In 2012, Illinois sowed 12.8 million acres of corn in 2012, ranking fourth in corn production, behind Iowa, Minnesota, and Nebraska.
+During the period of 1900–1905, there were 10.5 million acres planted, with a decline to 8.862 million acres in 1925–1930.
+In 2012, Illinois sowed 12.8 million acres of corn, ranking fourth in corn production, behind Iowa, Minnesota, and Nebraska.
 The state averaged 105 bushels per acre in 2012, down from 157-bushel per acre in 2010 and 2011.

 Indiana

-Corn is a popular crop in the state of Indiana; it is mostly grown as animal feed.
+Corn is a popular crop in the state of Indiana; it is grown mostly as animal feed.
 Indiana is located in the United States' Corn Belt.

 Alaska

 Although the state of Alaska has a cold temperate climate, some Alaskan farmers still manage to grow corn, through means such as greenhouse farming.
 Corn is popular among Alaskans.